mobino/bocuse/README.md

 1. Create a structure

     ./config
+      /nodes/nodename*
       /nodes/namespace/nodename*
       ...
       /templates/templatename*
+      /templates/namespace/templatename*
       ...

-2. Run `bocuse namespace/nodename`
+2. Run `bocuse pattern`

-This will spit out a nice JSON configuration.
+This will spit out configurations of all nodes matching the pattern.
+(Note that all files in ./config/nodes/... will be read)

-Templates can be included in node definitions using `include_template :templatename`
+Templates can be included in node definitions using `include_template :templatename` or `include_template 'templatename'`.

 Development
 ===========